dopeantelope/mothers-day-wordle/README.md

 # Mother's Day Wordle
-Disguised as an everyday wordle, there are six levels with each word being an adjective to describe mom.
+This was made for my mum for Mother's Day due to her love for Wordle.
+Disguised as an everyday Wordle, there are six levels with each word being an adjective to describe my mum.
 Upon finishing the sixth level, when 'view stats' is clicked the game board populates with the six adjectives with the green 'correct letter' animation.
 Once the animation has ended, "Happy Mothers Day" appears underneath.

 **Link to project:** https://mdwordle.netlify.app